Overall: 7544 5228 6955 362

 The SpecDrum was Cheetah's first foray into drum machines, and took the form of a hardware expansion to the Sinclair ZX Spectrum home computer.
 Once the SpecDrum expander had been plugged into the Spectrum's expansion port, the user could load up dedicated drum pattern editing software that played the eight onboard samples of the SpecDrum.
 These were 8-bit samples of real instruments.
 The add-on sound packs came on cassette, and could load in three further drum kits: Afro, Latin and Electro.

 SpecDrum 2000 samples all four kits at 24-bit quality and spreads them across four octaves for instant access.
 The UI allows access to level, pan and tuning controls for the kit pieces, plus a group of Effects which operate across the whole kit.
 These comprise Tube saturation, Drive distortion, Bit-reduction (to take those 8 bits down even further!) and buss compression.
 Subtle velocity control of kit piece volume is built in for "humanising" if needed.

-SpecDrum 2000 is available now for £4.95, and also as part of a bundle offer with other Rhythmic Robot drum modules.
-Requires Kontakt version 4.2.3.
+SpecDrum 2000 is available now for and requires Kontakt version 4.2.3.
 Not compatible with Kontakt Player.